chathura226/Hand-Tracking_OpenCV/README.md

 ## Small Projects using above module
 - Volume control using hand gesture ( screenshots and gifs are available below)
+- Finger Counter ( screenshots and gifs are available below)

 ## Some Screenshots: <br>